s7manth/tp/docs/DeveloperGuide.md

 * listens for changes to `Model` data so that the UI can be updated with the modified data.
 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
 * depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.
+* keeps a reference to the `InputHistory` component, because the `CommandBox` relies on it to obtain previously entered commands by the user

 ### Logic component
 [<sub><sup>Back to top</sup></sub>](#table-of-contents)